Small-Scale Fisheries

 Kenya

-WCS is partnering with coastal fishing communities to co-design and designate locally-managed fisheries replenishment zones, resulting in improved conservation and fisheries, and is also empowering small-scale fishers to monitor their fisheries directly using emerging ICTs.
+WCS is partnering with coastal fishing communities to co-design and designate locally-managed fisheries replenishment zones, resulting in improved conservation and fisheries, and is also supporting small-scale fishers to monitor their fisheries directly using emerging ICTs.

 Myanmar